Chris Jericho: Final matches and departure (2017–2018)

-On the July 25 episode of SmackDown, Jericho made his televised return, interrupting an altercation between Kevin Owens and AJ Styles to get his rematch for Owens' WWE United States Championship.
-Later that night, Jericho participated in a triple threat match against Owens and Styles for the title in which Jericho was pinned by Styles.
-Show took place in Richmond, Virginia and was Jericho's last in-ring appearance for WWE in the United States.
+On the July 25 episode of SmackDown Live, Jericho participated in a triple threat match against Owens and Styles for the title in which Jericho was pinned by Styles.
 On January 22, 2018, during the 25th Anniversary of Raw, Jericho appeared backstage in a segment with Elias, putting him on The List of Jericho.
-At the Greatest Royal Rumble, Jericho was the last entrant in the 50-man Royal Rumble match, eliminating Shelton Benjamin before being eliminated by the eventual winner Braun Strowman.
-This event marked Jericho's final appearance with WWE.
+At the Greatest Royal Rumble on April 27, Jericho was the final entrant in the 50-man Royal Rumble match, eliminating Shelton Benjamin before being eliminated by the eventual winner Braun Strowman.
+This event marked Jericho's final in-ring appearance with WWE to date.
 In September 2019, during an interview for the Mature Audiences Mayhem Podcast, Jericho explained that an incident occurred that made him finalize a decision to leave WWE.
 Even though Jericho was with the WWE for 15 years, at WrestleMania 33 in 2017, the match between Jericho and Kevin Owens (an established feud) was marked as second place on the WrestleMania match card for the United States Championship.
 The decision, made by Vince McMahon, prompted Jericho to seek work elsewhere.